 Manhole Connectors for Polyethylene Pipes

-There are two DSD approved connection methods given in the DSD Specification for Gravity and Stormwater Connections, Drawing Page 5 and Appendix 5A, Clause 5.7. these are Type A - Flexible connection and Type B - Rigid connection.
-Links to the DSD Drawing for Manhole connections and the material specification are given below.
+There are two DSD approved connection methods given in the DSD PS Appendix 5.6-5 and PS Appendix 5A, Clause 5.7.
+These are a Type A - Flexible connection or a Type B - Rigid connection.
+Links to the DSD Drawing for Manhole connections and the material specification and design are given below.